Here's Exactly How to Propose to a Man in Modern Society

 Consider your partner's stance on marriage.

 Before learning how to propose to a man, you should think about how they feel about marriage.
-Have you had conversations about their idea of marriage?
+Have you had conversations about marriage?
 Have you discussed the possibility of marriage or what your future together may look like?
-Before popping the big question, make sure you and your guy are on the same page.
+Before popping the big question, ensure you and your boo are on the same page.
 At this point in your relationship, getting married should be about when, not if.
 Don't take a gamble.
-Only propose if you're pretty certain he'll answer with a loud and resounding "Yes!"
+Only propose if you're certain he'll answer with a loud and resounding "Yes!"

-If you want to plan an extravagant proposal you can, but there's no need for an airplane banner or firework displays.
-Keep it simple so the proposer isn't distracted by too many details.
+If you want to plan an extravagant proposal, you can, but there's no need for an airplane banner or fireworks display.
+Use simple and unique proposal ideas so the proposer isn't distracted by too many details.
 The point is to enjoy the moment.
-After all, where and how you propose is important, but in truth, you'll be all your sweetie sees when you ask, whether you're sitting on the beach in Bali or on a corner barstool of his favorite local dive.
+Where and how you propose is important, but in truth, you'll be all your sweetie sees when you ask, whether you're sitting on the beach in Bali or on a corner barstool of his favorite local dive.
 Just remember to plan a proposal with your shared history in mind.
 Choose a meaningful day, significant location and theme.
 Take the time to make it special and personal so that he'll feel cherished and understood.

 Buy two rings.